 I would recommend a pair or two of leggings and several tops.
 If it’s cold/winter and you plan to be outdoors, grab a pullover that will keep you warm during your run— there’s nothing worse than a cold belly!

-I read a lot about the circulation issues that occur in pregnancy – due to the change in blood flow and volume in order to accommodate the little one you’re growing.
+After reading a lot about the circulation issues that occur in pregnancy – due to the change in blood flow and volume in order to accommodate the little one you’re growing, it felt right for her.

-- tightness issues with the calves/feet as the blood flow is lesser to those areas
+- tightness issues with the calf pain (foot) and tightness as the blood flow is lesser to those areas

 ✅Here’s a great pair to get you started!